HLOverflow/Vulnerable-VueJS/README.md

 Many articles online talked about VueJS vulnerabilities in lengthy and wordly sentences with little example codes.
 Here, I aim to provide short and simple PoC codes for educational purpose.

 # Client-Side Vulnerabilities
+All the PoCs documented here only require a browser.
 1. Cross-Side Scripting (XSS)
 2. Client-side Template Injection (CSTI)
 3. URL Injection / Open Redirect